-Public Access to the City/County Building is prohibited until further notice.
+Public Access to the Sheriff's Office and City/County Building is prohibited until further notice.

 Responsibilities and Primary Functions

 The Office of Sheriff provides service of process for writs issued by the Superior Court, Court of Common Pleas, Court of Chancery, Family Court and courts from other states and countries.
 The Office of the Sheriff also serves subpoenas issued by the Department of Justice, Department of Labor, and Industrial Accident Board.

 Required for Out-of-State service in New Castle County